OpenDSA/OpenDSA/RST/source/Glossary.rst

       constant number of inputs.
 It could be a gross under-estimate of the truth.

+   member
    members
-      In a set, this is another term for an element.
+      In set notation, this is another term for elements.
+      In abstract design, a :term:`data item` is a member of a :term:`type`.
       In an object-oriented language, data members are data fields in an object.

+   member function
+      Each operation associated with the ADT is implemented by a member function or :term:`method`.

+   metaphor
+      Humans deal with complexity by assigning a label to an assembly of objects or concepts and then manipulating the label in place of the assembly.
+Cognitive psychologists call such a label a metaphor.

+   method
+      In an objectect-oriented class, a method is an operation on a class.
+      A synonym for :term:`member function`.

    mod
       Another name for the :term:`modulus` function.